gruntjs/grunt-docs/Contributing.md

 In addition, each individual grunt-contrib plugin is a separate repository listed on the [gruntjs org homepage](https://github.com/gruntjs).

 ## Filing issues
 If something isn't working like you think it should, please read [the documentation](https://github.com/gruntjs/grunt/wiki), especially the [[Getting Started]] guide.
-If you'd like to chat with someone, [pop into IRC](#discussing-grunt) and ask your question there.
+If you'd like to chat with someone, [[pop into IRC|contributing#discussing-grunt]] discussing-grunt and ask your question there.

 If you have a question not covered in the documentation or want to report a bug, the best way to ensure it gets addressed is to file it in the appropriate issues tracker.